ClimateCompatibleGrowth/GeoH2-data-prep/README.md

 `.../Geo-X-data-prep % mamba activate data-prep`

-Make sure to deactivate the environment before the next step.
+Make sure to deactivate the environment before proceeding to the next step.

 ### 1.3 Install SPIDER environment
 You will need to create a separate environment for the SPIDER submodule to work.